chrisbra/vpager/README.md

         correct syntax highlighting.
     -n  Clear the previous buffer in Vim
     -V  create a new vertical window in Vim
+    -Q  parse the output back in the quickfix list

 EXAMPLES
   git diff | vpager -nC 'ft=diff'